 Hluhluwe Umkhumbi Lodge

-The best positioned lodge in Hluhluwe, Umkumbi Lodge, Zululand to explore from.
-Umkhumbi Lodge is a small 12 room lodge perfectly situated within close proximity to all the best attractions and wildlife hotspots in the region.
+The best-positioned lodge in the Hluhluwe wildlife area, Umkumbi Lodge is in the KZN region of South Africa also known as Zululand.
+Umkhumbi Lodge is a small low impact 12 room self-cater lodge perfectly situated within close proximity to all the best attractions and wildlife hotspots in this Big5 region of Hluhluwe Imfolozi.

 About Hluhluwe Umkhumbi Lodge

-Umkhumbi Lodge is the best lodge in the area to stay if you want to get the most out of your time in Zululand.
+The Lodge is one of the best self-cater lodges in the area to stay if you want to get the most out of your time in Zululand.
 This is a family-friendly bush lodge near Hluhluwe town on the R 22/Sodwana Bay Road in KwaZulu-Natal, South Africa.

 WILDLIFE AND BIRDING